smangham/project-novice/_episodes/05-quality.md

 ~~~
 def fahr_to_cels(fahr):
     cels = (fahr + 32) * (5 / 9)  # Convert temperature in Fahrenheit to Celsius
     return cels
 ~~~
 {: .language-python}

-Python doesn't have any multi-line comments, like you may have seen in other languages like C++ or Java.
-However, there are ways to do it using *docstrings*, which are recommended in certain cases, as we'll see in a moment.

 A good rule of thumb is to assume that someone will **always** read your code at a later date, and this includes a future version of yourself.
 It can be easy to forget why you did something a particular way in six months time.

-The reader should be able to understand a single function or method from its code and its comments, and should not have to look elsewhere in the code for clarification.
+They should be able to understand a single function or method from its code and its comments, and shouldn't have to look elsewhere in the code for clarification.
 It can be easy to get lost in code, and others will not have the same knowledge of our project or code as we do.

 The kind of things that need to be commented are:

 - Why certain design or implementation decisions were adopted, especially in cases where the decision may seem counter-intuitive
-- The names of any algorithms or design patterns that have been implemented
+- The names of any particular equations you've implemented or algorithms you've used
-- The expected format of input files or database schemas
+- The format of input or output files the code uses

 There are some restrictions.
-Comments that simply restate what the code does are redundant, and comments must be accurate, because an incorrect comment causes more confusion than no comment at all.
+Comments that simply restate what the code does are redundant, and comments have to be accurate, as an incorrect comment is more confusing than no comment at all.

 ### Docstrings

+For your functions, it can be incredibly helpful to have this documentation on what they do in a structured way.
+The key properties of a function are what it does, what arguments it takes, and what values it returns.
+If you have this information everywhere, then when you're scanning through the code and come across a function, you can just hop over and check out the summary and you'll know exactly what's going on.

+We're going to look at an example of how to do this in Python.
 If the first thing in a function is a string that isn't assigned to a variable, that string is attached to the function as its documentation.
-Take a look at this function for calculating Fibonacci numbers:
+Take a look at the example in this function for calculating Fibonacci numbers:

 ~~~
 def fibonacci(n):
+    """
-    """Calculate the Fibonacci number of the given integer.
+    Calculate the Fibonacci number of the given integer.

     A recursive implementation of Fibonacci.

     :param n: integer
     :raises ValueError: raised if n is less than zero
-    :returns: fibonacci number
+    :returns: fibonacci number, integer
     """
     if n < 0:
         raise ValueError('Fibonacci is not defined for N < 0')